Set up your account

 Option 3: Itemized Hours & Minutes

-This is the most detailed time entry setting in 10,000ft Plans.
+This is the most detailed time entry setting in Resource Management Plans.
 People can assign a category to each entry and add more detail in the notes field.
-The same categories can be used to assign sub-budgets per project, which offers an additional layer of reporting.
+Use these same categories to assign sub-budgets per project for an additional reporting layer.

-This is the best option to select if you want to understand how long work actually took to complete, which can then be easily compared against originally scheduled timeframes.
+This is the best option to select if you want to understand how long work actually took to complete and compare it against originally scheduled timeframes.
 Over time, you’ll be able to more accurately predict how long projects will take to complete, based on historical deltas of scheduled hours vs. actual hours spent.

-Pro: Itemized Time Tracking is the most accurate choice as it lets you break down time based on specific activities (like meetings, travel, etc.) and report on those details.
-These tasks can be customized in Account Settings > Time & Fee Categories.
+Pro: Itemized Time Tracking is the most accurate choice as it lets you break down time-based on specific activities (like meetings, travel, etc.) and report on those details.
+Customize tasks in Account Settings > Time & Fee Categories.

 Con: Since this includes the most detail, time entry will inherently take team members a little longer than with the other options

-If you're a professional services company and you charge clients for your time, we recommend that you set up Bill Rates in your account.
+If you're a professional services company and you charge clients for your time, we recommend using Bill Rates in your account.

-Bill Rates can be assigned to each person based on their Discipline/Role or they can be unique to the individual.
+You can assign a bill rate to each person based on their Discipline/Role, or they can be unique to the individual.
 For example, you could set up your account so that each Design Director = $200/hr (set this up in Account Settings > Bill Rates), or you could give Charlie a specific bill rate of $200/hr (set this up on the Edit screen of Charlie's profile, or when you first add him as a team member - see Step 5).

-Bill Rates in 10,000ft should be the external rate that's used to charge a client for the services.
+Bill Rates in Resource Management should be the external rate used to charge a client for the services.
 It typically includes Cost + Overhead + Markup.

 If you don't want your team to view project financials or bill rates, you can hide this information by setting their permission level.